Late AC100 mark 2s - 1966/1967

 Observable component date codes range from February 1966 - June 1966.
 Few date codes on main filter capacitor and potentiometers have been recorded so far, however.

-Note that AC100s with serial numbers in the high 1500s - - have components with date codes in early 1966.
+Note that AC100s with serial numbers in the high 1500s - on the previous page - have components with date codes in early 1966.

-That Vox was at pains to keep the AC100 in the public eye is clear from events such as the New Musical Express Poll Winner's concert at the Empire Pool, Wembley: four were provided for the show - .
+That Vox was at pains to keep the AC100 in the public eye is clear from events such as the New Musical Express Poll Winner's concert at the Empire Pool, Wembley: four were provided for the show - see this page.
 Only one was provided in 1967, however, the new solid state line taking precedence.

 Vox advert for the Poll Winner's Concert, NME magazine, 6th May, 1966.